 2. Wash baby’s hair once a day.

 Shampoo baby’s hair once a day with a mild shampoo and loosen the scales with a mild bristled brush, even a toothbrush, then rinse the shampoo out.
-If a mild shampoo isn’t working your doctor may prescribe something like an adult dandruff shampoo, but be cautious to not get it into the baby’s eyes because it will cause irritation.
+If a mild shampoo isn’t working, your doctor may prescribe something like an adult dandruff shampoo but be cautious not to get it into the baby’s eyes because it will cause irritation.

 3. Petroleum Jelly or Coconut Oil